-The application process is overseen by United Way NCA’s Regional Councils, eight groups of highly-engaged external professionals comprised of board, corporate, nonprofit and community representatives.
-External reviewers were selected from academia and the public and private sectors based upon their experience and knowledge of community need; diversity was also an important factor, as we wanted to ensure the entire region was represented.
+The application process is overseen by United Way NCA in partnership with its Regional Councils, eight groups of highly-engaged external professionals comprised of board, corporate, nonprofit and community representatives.
+External reviewers are selected from academia and the public and private sectors based upon their experience and knowledge of community need; diversity was also an important factor, as we wanted to ensure the entire region was represented.

-Reviewers were also thoroughly vetted for any conflicts of interest.
-Throughout the rigorous review process, reviewers utilized an assessment tool to rate applications based on their quality, alignment with United Way’s funding priorities, and ability to demonstrate measurable results in their respective area of focus.
+Reviewers are also thoroughly vetted for any conflicts of interest.
+Throughout the rigorous review process, reviewers utilized an assessment tool to rate applications based on their quality, alignment with United Way NCA’s funding priorities, and ability to demonstrate measurable results in their respective area of focus.
 Reviewers are recruited in all local communities to provide feedback based on applications in that location.